Furda/ecommerce-nodejs-app/README.md

 ### Prerequisites

-To be able to get this API running in your machine you should have installed Node.js and NPM.
+To be able to get this app running in your machine you should have installed Node.js and NPM.

 ## Built With